 For thirty years Jeffrey Greene has conducted an apprenticeship program in which a small number of talented students have been exposed to the skills required of a world class artisan.
 Of the approximately forty apprentices he has taught, about twenty are full time studio furniture makers.
 A number of them are rising stars in this highly competitive field.
 They are scattered from Alaska, to Israel, to Brazil, and throughout the lower forty-eight states.

-Jeffrey Greene earned his B.S. from Union College in Schenectady, New York, and has a M.A. from Fairleigh Dickinson University.
+Jeffrey Greene earned his B.S. from Union College in Schenectady, NY, and has an M.A. from Fairleigh Dickinson University in NJ.
 He has been a practicing martial artist for forty years holding a black belt in Shotokan Karate with proficiency in the Yang style of Tai Chi Chuan.
 He is also an award winning oil painter.

 Greene and Greene Gallery is the exclusive representative of Jeffrey Greene's furniture.
 Jeffrey's award winning designs have earned him an international reputation as a master furniture designer.
 This, in rare combination with skills as a gifted craftsman, with the added ingredient of solid rare rosewoods and magnificent large live edge slab lumber result in a strikingly broad range of exceptional designs.
 Though the gallery shares the name of both husband and wife, the collaborators in this effort have distinct roles.
 While Jeffrey builds and designs furniture, Valerie focuses her efforts on creating an environment that integrates Jeff'rey's furniture into the whole concept of artistic living for which Greene and Greene Gallery is known.
 Her discriminating eye chooses fine artisan made jewelry, glass, and a distinctive selection of home accessories.

 AWARDS, FELLOWSHIPS, GRANTS